Brushing teeth with babies: What brushing technique should I use?

 The right toothpaste for children

-In Germany, almost half of all children in their first year at school suffer or suffered from caries.
+In Germany, almost half of all children in their first year at school suffer or have suffered from caries.
 Children have an increased risk of developing caries because they do not yet have the motor skills to brush their teeth as well as adults can.
 In addition, they love eating many foods that are unhealthy for their teeth.
 However, the high proportion of caries in milk teeth is not necessarily related to inadequate dental care.
-Many children's toothpastes often contain a reduced amount of active ingredient (active ingredient: fluoride).
-At least 1000 ppm of fluoride is needed to reliably protect against caries.
-However, many children's toothpastes only have 500 ppm of fluoride because children often swallow the toothpaste.
-Yet as soon as there is more fluoride, the risk of fluorosis (discolouration of the permanent teeth) greatly increases.
-Toothpastes with the active ingredient hydroxyapatite offer an effective alternative here.
-Hydroxyapatite – the substance from which our teeth are made – effectively protects against caries and is not hazardous to health when swallowed because it simply dissolves in the stomach.
-Kinder Karex toothpaste uses this alternative active ingredient and is suitable for all age groups from 0 – 12 years.
+Whilst many children's toothpastes use fluoride (exogenous) for caries prophylaxis, Kinder Karex uses the tooth-like active ingredient BioHAP (biomimetic hydroxyapatite).
+Recent (long-term) scientific studies confirm that primary teeth are protected from caries by BioHAP and fluoride in equal measure.
+The advantage of BioHAP: There is absolutely no risk whatsoever of fluorosis (discoloration of the remaining dentition) if the toothpaste is swallowed.
+Toothpastes with the active ingredient BioHAP offer an effective alternative here.
+BioHAP – the substance from which our teeth are made – effectively protects against caries and is not hazardous to health when swallowed because it simply dissolves in the stomach.
+Kinder Karex Toothpaste uses this alternative active ingredient and is suitable for all age groups from 0 – 12 years.

 Click on the link for more information about caries in children.